-MS-3 Council shall review applications for new development for the impacts of proposed developments on the water supply and distribution system with regards to required system improvements such as additional storage and booster facilities or water main upgrades to support these developments.
+MS-3 When appropriate, Council shall review applications for new development for their impacts on the water supply and distribution system with regards to required system improvements such as additional storage and booster facilities or water main upgrades to support these developments.
 Necessary upgrades to accommodate new development shall be provided at the expense of the developer.